evolvingstuff/vdw2/content/posts/low-cost-cofactors-for-vitamin-d.md

 * Magnesium comes in many forms - with a wide range of bioavailablity - Magnesium Chloride form seems to have the best bioavailability

-* <a href="/posts/magnesium-and-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 947">Magnesium and vitamin D</a> - wide variety of information: test for Mg requires a $700 cell test
+* [Magnesium and vitamin D](/posts/magnesium-and-vitamin-d) - wide variety of information: test for Mg requires a $700 cell test

-* <a href="/posts/recommended-levels-of-vitamins-and-minerals-history-rda-dri" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1017">Recommended levels of vitamins and minerals - history RDA DRI</a> how much Vitamin A, D, Calcium, Magnesium, Boron, etc.
+* [Recommended levels of vitamins and minerals - history RDA DRI](/posts/recommended-levels-of-vitamins-and-minerals-history-rda-dri) how much Vitamin A, D, Calcium, Magnesium, Boron, etc.

 * <a href="/posts/vitamin-d3-and-many-co-factors-in-one-pill" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 2448">Vitamin D3 and many co-factors in one pill</a>